PaintJet/roomba-autonomy/README.md

 Allows the robot to be controlled using a joystick.
 This is used for testing purposes of the motor control code.

 ### uwb_localization
 Localization of the robot using the Decawave DWM1001 ultra-wide band modules.
 This is the method the robot is currently using for localization.
+This package depends on the [DWM1001-Interface](https://github.com/PaintJet/DWM1001-Interface) package in the PaintJet organination.